Watts-Energy/Watts.Azure/README.md

 # Introduction

-**Watts.Azure** provides utilities to e.g. run parallel computations implemented in e.g. *R*, *C#* or *python* in [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) without having to know all the details and coding everything yourself as well as utilities to make working with [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/), [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/), [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) and [Azure File Storage](https://azure.microsoft.com/en-us/services/storage/files/) easier.
+**Watts.Azure** provides utilities to e.g. run parallel computations implemented in, for instance, *R*, *C#* or *python* in [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) without having to know all the details and coding everything yourself.
+In addition, it contains utilities to make working with [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/), [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/), [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) and [Azure File Storage](https://azure.microsoft.com/en-us/services/storage/files/) easier.

-**Watts.Azure** provides, among other things, a fluid interface that makes it simple to work with Azure Batch from .NET rather than having to code things from scratch and using the Azure Batch .NET API.
+Watts.Azure provides, among other things, a fluid interface that makes it simple to work with Azure Batch from .NET rather than having to code things from scratch and using the Azure Batch .NET API.
 It's by no means a complete suite of tools to work with Azure, but it's a starting point.
 Any contributions that make it more complete are extremely welcome!

 It also makes it easy to set up backup in Azure Table Storage, by using the fluent interface for the [Azure Data Factory Copy Data activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-data-movement-activities).

-**Watts.Azure** has a lot of utilities, but is not everything we want it to be.
+Watts.Azure has a lot of utilities, but is not everything we want it to be.
 Yet!
 Be sure to check out the Issues section and feel free to add feature suggestions.

-The reason that **Watts.Azure** exists is, that we found that working with Azure Batch from .NET (especially to execute R code) seemed needlessly cumbersome and required you to write a lot of boilerplate code.
+The reason that Watts.Azure exists is, that we found that working with Azure Batch from .NET (especially to execute R code) seemed needlessly cumbersome and required you to write a lot of boilerplate code.
 We wanted create a simple interface to Azure Batch for those of us who do not need to know the details but would like to take advantage of the massive potential for scaling compute that it offers.

 It also contains utilities that make working with services like Azure Table Storage, Azure Blob Storage and Azure Data Factory easier from .NET.

 **NOTE**: The current compute nodes in Azure support .NET framework up to 4.5.2.
-There's currently no way to install higher versions without requiring a restart of the node.
+There's currently no way to install higher versions without requiring a restart of the virtual machines in the Batch pool.
 If you're having trouble with executing your .NET executable in Batch, make sure you're targeting a version
 <= 4.5.2 of the .NET framework.

-Read on for some examples of how to use **Watts.Azure**.
+Read on for some examples of how to use Watts.Azure.

 # Azure Batch
 Some key concepts in Azure Batch: